ada-x64/cubething2/src/static/articles/applying-to-grad-school/main.md

   My process for choosing schools, and a graduate student survey.
 Includes an interactive dataset scraped from the Philosophical Gourmet.
 publishedAt: 3 Dec 2024
-lastEdit: 10 Dec 2024
+lastEdit: 30 Dec 2024
 ---

 _EDIT 12-10-24: I've updated the website, so the dataset should now be embedded.
 I also added an introductory section and touched up the rest._

+_EDIT 12-30-24: Shortened the introduction._

 ## why go to grad school?

-When I went to college I initially was going to study economics and political science.
-I thought that by learning how people used money and power I could learn how to make a more just society -- but I was never very good at thinking like a capitalist or a politician, so I needed to change my major.
-The first course I took in university was Ethics - and I was immediately hooked.
-From there on I studied philosophy full-time, as well as mathematics.
-I liked math well enough and took a course or two every semester, enough to earn me a BA in the subject, but it was never my passion.
-On the other hand, I received many accolades for my work in philosophy, and figured that this was going to be my path.
-Once I graduated, I was married, and my wife at the time got pregnant with our only child.
-I needed a way to make money fast, so I switched to focusing on software.
-I had been encouraged to develop games, another hobby I'd had since middle school, and I was decent enough at programming to find a few good jobs, working my way from data entry to front-end to full-stack development.
-This lasted for a number of years, and I quickly became a well-paid engineer, working with low-level code in a language developers clamor for, writing code most programmers would rack their brains to figure out.
-But I wasn't happy.

-Don't get me wrong, I love software and I love mathematics, but they do not, on their own, _mean_ anything.
-What meaning is there behind a mathematical expression, or a piece of code, extracted from its socio-historical context?
-And, for the software I am writing, who is using it, and to what end?
-Am I truly doing something worthwhile with my life by creating inauthentically, paid well to interpret the asinine demands of a corporate entity whose end-goal is only to accumulate capital?
-Creating software for entertainment conglomerates is a far cry from creating art authentically.
-I am not trying to disparage the people I worked with or the goals of the companies I was at, after all we are all trying to make a living.
-Many of the people I know from my career are intelligent, critical thinkers working within the system against the system.
-As for me, try as I might, I couldn't convince myself that what I was doing was worthwhile.
-This incoherence was killing me.[^1]

-[^1]:
-    (_This paragraph discusses sensitive topics related to mental health crises._) I never got to study these questions in depth the way I wanted to, and it - alongside many other tragic events in my life - literally drove me crazy.
-I have had several suicide attempts since leaving college, and have been diagnosed with severe mental health issues relating to trauma and the feeling of being generally misplaced.
-While studying philosophy won't fix me psychologically, balancing who I believe myself to be and what I do with my time cannot do any harm.
+I got a dual bachelor's in mathematics and philosophy in 2017.
+Since that time, I've built up a career in software engineering which many would be jealous of.

-I find myself compelled by the limits of knowledge, with what can and cannot be rationally expressed, and I longed to find the answers to questions which I had been chewing on for half a decade.
+However, I find myself compelled by the limits of knowledge, with what can and cannot be rationally expressed, and I longed to find the answers to questions which I have been chewing on for half a decade.
 A long-term fascination of mine is the crisis in the foundations of mathematics in the early 20th century, and the questions that philosophers and mathematicians have come up with in an attempt to answer it.
 These are epistemological, metalogical, and metaphysical questions, questions about what can be known, what can be expressed rationally, and about what things there are or possibly could be.
-But above all what inspires me is metaethics - the study of the foundational reasons we are compelled toward a correct way of being, and the puzzle of valuation as such.

 As for practical concerns: philosophy is a notoriously difficult subject to get a career in.
-If you can manage to get into a highly-ranked university and graduate _summa cum laude_ you're still not guaranteed a tenure-track job.
-If you study aesthetics or continental philosophy, then good luck getting a job at all.
-Additionally, philosophy still lags behind other humanities disciplines in their efforts toward further inclusivity, and it is not known as a safe place for minorities.
-Thankfully, the situation is beginning to change, though it still has a long ways to go.
+If you can manage to get into a highly-ranked university and graduate _summa cum laude_ you're still not guaranteed a job.
+The general consensus is that if you want to go to graduate school for philosophy, you really should reconsider.
+Last I checked, philosophy still lags behind other humanities disciplines in their efforts toward further inclusivity, and it is not known as a safe place for minorities.
+Thankfully, the situation has been changing, though it still has a long ways to go.
 Nonetheless, I feel compelled to apply, and I have a fruitful career in technology to return to if things fall by the wayside.
 So the decision is made: but where to start?

 ## philosophical gourmet data